Jere Beasley

-Jere Locke Beasley (born December 12, 1935) is an American attorney and politician who served as the 22nd Lieutenant Governor of Alabama from 1971 to 1979; he briefly served as acting governor of Alabama from June 5 to July 7, 1972, following the attempted assassination of Governor George Wallace.
+Jere Locke Beasley (born December 12, 1935) is an American attorney and politician who served as the 22nd lieutenant governor of Alabama from 1971 to 1979; he briefly served as acting governor of Alabama from June 5 to July 7, 1972, following the attempted assassination of Governor George Wallace.
 His law firm has been noted nationally for winning major awards for its clients, including an $11.8 billion punitive damage award against ExxonMobil in 2003.

 Early life, education and marriage

 Beasley was born in 1935 in Tyler, Texas, the son of Browder Locke Beasley and Florence née Camp.
 He was raised in Clayton, Alabama, where his father ran a small grocery store.

 Beasley received a Bachelor of Science degree from Auburn University and in 1958 married Sara Baker.
 He earned a Juris Doctor from the University of Alabama School of Law in 1962.

 Career

-He worked for various law firms until he opened his own practice in 1965.
+Beasley worked for various law firms until he opened his own practice in 1965.